Jim St. Andre

-Jim St. Andre is a retired U.S. soccer goalkeeper.
-He played professionally in the American Professional Soccer League, National Professional Soccer League and Major League Soccer.
+Jim St. Andre (born February 15, 1968) is an American former professional soccer goalkeeper.

+He is best known for being the first starting goalkeeper in the history of the New England Revolution during Major League Soccer's inaugural 1996 season, where he appeared in 15 matches.
+St. Andre played professionally across multiple U.S. leagues, including the American Professional Soccer League (APSL, later A-League), National Professional Soccer League (indoor), and MLS.
+He achieved success with the Colorado Foxes, winning APSL championships in 1992 and 1993 while leading the league in goals-against average (GAA) in 1993.

+A standout at the University of Vermont, St. Andre set school records with 43 career shutouts, a 0.66 GAA, and a 729:15 scoreless streak, earning third-team All-American honors in 1987 and induction into the UVM Athletic Hall of Fame in 2000.

+After retiring from professional soccer, he briefly played for the U.S. National Beach Soccer Team and transitioned into media as a commentator for ESPN (including the 1998 FIFA World Cup) and Fox Sports.

+He later became a real estate broker in New York City, affiliated with Compass.

 College

 St. Andre attended college and played men's soccer at the University of Vermont where over 4 seasons he registered 42 shutouts, 50 wins and a 0.66 career GAA, all school records.
 He was named to the All-New England list all four seasons with Vermont and was a 1987 third team All-American.
 He led all NCAA Division I goalkeepers in 1989 with a 0.44 GAA.
 In 2000, The University of Vermont inducted St Andre into its Athletic Hall of Fame.

 Outdoor soccer

 After graduating from Vermont, St. Andre trained with Malmö of the Swedish First Division, but was not offered a contract.
 When he returned to the U.S., he joined the Colorado Foxes of the American Professional Soccer League (APSL) for the 1990 season.
 While with the Foxes, he shared keeper duties with Mark Dodd.
 In 1992, they were the top two goalkeepers in the league.
 Dodd was tops with a 0.97 GAA and St. Andre second with a 1.22 GAA.
 That year the Foxes won the APSL championship, defeating the Tampa Bay Rowdies 1–0 in the title game.
 In 1993, St. Andre hit his peak with Colorado when he led the league with a 1.19 GAA.
 The team won the championship again, defeating the Los Angeles Salsa 3–1 in overtime.
 In 1994, St. Andre began the season with the Foxes, but transferred to the Fort Lauderdale Strikers.
 He finished the season with a cumulative 2.17 GAA.
 In 1995, St Andre played for the New York Centaurs of the A-League, the APSL with a new name.
 Despite playing for the league's worst team, he finished the season third in the league with a 1.43 GAA.